stefanhts/nthr/README.md

 ## Things we want to be able to do and how to achieve them

+- cli
+    - get there when we get there
 - create the nthr
     - set up filesystem
         - create directory if it doesn't exist